crazycodr/crazycodegen/docs/Using/Definitions/Structures/ClassMethods.md

 }
 ```

-> Support for `final` modifier will be added in a later release.

 # Method parameters

-Class parameters are defined by passing either a `string` or a `ParameterDef` object into the `parameters` parameter of the `MethodDef` class.
-When a parameter is defined as a `string`, it is automatically converted into a `ParameterDef` with that name and no type or default value.
+Class parameters are defined by passing a `ParameterDef` object into the `parameters` parameter of the `MethodDef` class.

 ```php
 $myClass = new ClassDef(